Talk to Local Expert

 Nepal Peak Climbing

-Nepal, also known as the Himalayan kingdom, gained worldwide recognition when Tenzing Norgay Sherpa of Nepal and Sir Edmund Hillary of New Zealand successfully conquered Mount Everest in 1953.
-Since then, Nepal has remained at the heart of global mountaineering and Himalayan adventure tourism.
-But did you know that Nepal is home to more than one thousand mountain peaks over 6,000 meters, including eight of the world’s highest peaks above 8,000 meters?
+Nepal, the Himalayan kingdom, gained worldwide recognition after Tenzing Norgay Sherpa and Sir Edmund Hillary successfully summited Mount Everest in 1953.
+Since then, Nepal has remained one of the world’s leading destinations for mountaineering, trekking, and mountain adventure tourism.

-NMA Peaks and Climbing Permit Regulations in Nepal
+NMA Peaks and Climbing Permit Regulations

-The Nepal Mountaineering Association (NMA) issues climbing permits for 33 mountain peaks ranging from 5,600 meters to 6,500 meters, commonly known as NMA Peaks.
-Meanwhile, permits for climbing peaks above 6,500 meters must be obtained from the Mountaineering Section of the Ministry of Culture, Tourism, and Civil Aviation.
-To receive official permission, climbers are required to submit all necessary legal and expedition documents.
-Although some peaks do not require a liaison officer, the remaining peaks can only be climbed with an assigned liaison officer.
+The Nepal Mountaineering Association issues climbing permits for 27 trekking peaks ranging from 5,600 meters to 6,500 meters, commonly known as NMA Peaks.
+Permits for mountains above 6,500 meters are issued by the Mountaineering Section of Nepal’s Ministry of Culture, Tourism, and Civil Aviation.
+To obtain official climbing permission, climbers must submit the required legal and expedition documents through registered trekking and expedition agencies in Kathmandu.

 Chulu West Peak Climbing